 The Eighty Eight sat atop the Oldsmobile lineup in 1949 and remained there until 1999.
 For fifty years, full-size lineup of models changed and adapted in order to satisfy customer’s needs.
 Yet, Oldsmobile 88 remained immensely popular throughout most of its lengthy run.
 In fact, it was Olds’ best-selling line until 1974.
 Especially the entry-level models.

-Being an entry-level vehicle, Delmont only offered advanced equipment via option packages.
+Being an entry-level vehicle, the Delmont only offered advanced equipment via option packages.
 However, it could have been ordered with no less than four different body styles.
-There were 4-door Town and Holiday Sedans, and 2-door Holiday Coupe and Convertible.
-With Holiday standing for hardtop styling.
+There was the 4-door Sedan Town and Holiday Sedans, and 2-door Holiday Hardtop Coupe and Convertible Coupe.
+With Holiday Coupe standing for hardtop styling.
 The deluxe 4-door Town Sedan Delmont was one of the most advanced luxury car models of its day, but sadly underrated among fans of real classic cars.

 1964-1965 Jetstar I

 Jetstar I is another Oldsmobile 88-bodied full-sizer, albeit with even more complicated story than Delmont.
 Jetstar I was actually a low-priced, 2-door sedan hardtop version of the luxurious Oldsmobile Starfire, itself based on Olds 88.
 To make things even more complex, Oldsmobile launched Jetstar 88 that very same year.
 Although related, Jetstar 88 represented entry-level Olds 88 while Jetstar I, as already mentioned, served as Starfire’s entry-level model.